Energy-Enhanced Dimension Eight SMEFT Effects in VBF Higgs production: Energy-enhanced effects of dimension eight operators in VBF

 where $A_6, A_8$ are functions of the Wilson coefficients for dimension-six and eight operators respectively.
 As we have pulled out an overall factor of the SM amplitude squared, all of the terms in the braces must be dimensionless.
 We have separated out the scale $\Lambda$ from each term, as this organizes the SMEFT series, so we need to compensate for this scale with powers of the dimensionful scales in the problem -- the Higgs vacuum expectation $v$ or the energy of the process $E$.

 Focusing on VBF, let us organize the task of categorizing different energy-enhanced effects by first drawing the possible SM and SMEFT topologies in Fig.~\ref{fig:vbf-domin-diags}.
 We use the term topology rather than diagram, as several diagrams -- including those with crossed external legs and different types of internal gauge bosons -- are all lumped into the same topology.
 The top left figure is the SM topology, although SMEFT still affects the SM-type topology by modifying the couplings, i.e., $g_{ffV,\rm SMEFT} = g_{ffV,\rm SM} + \mathcal O(v^2/\Lambda^2)$.
 This is distinct from the topologies with shaded circles, which represent genuinely new vertex structures.
 Note that the SMEFT effects from the SM topology are not energy enhanced, always entering with powers of $v^2/\Lambda^2$.
 A similar set of topologies was shown in Ref.~\cite{Araz:2020zyh}, but our list contains two extra topologies, those labeled as $(c)$ and $(d)$.
 One of these is the five particle vertices, which cannot be generated at dimension six.
-As our study includes dimension eight operators such as the class $H^2\psi^4$, we include the left topology in $(d)$ but omit the right topology as small Yukawa coupling factors highly suppress it.
+As our study includes dimension eight operators such as the class $H^2\psi^4$ shown in left topology in $(d)$.
+On the other hand we omit the right topology in $(d)$ as small Yukawa coupling factors highly suppress it.
 Notice further that we have omitted `s-channel' topologies in Fig.~\ref{fig:vbf-domin-diags} where the final state jets come from a vector boson propagator.
 We have dropped these because the VBF analysis cuts require a large di-jet invariant mass and rapidity gap, which highly suppresses the s-channel contributions~\cite{Araz:2020zyh}.

 In the regime where energy \(E\) is significantly greater than the vacuum expectation value \(v\), the terms in \(A_6\) and \(A_8\) that incorporate the highest powers of \(E\) carry the largest impact.
+These energy-enhanced operators for VBF are provided and discussed in detail later in Tables~\ref{tab:D6_biggest},~\ref{tab:D8_nongeo_ops1},~\ref{tab:D8_nongeo_ops2} and~\ref{tab:D8_nongeo_ops3}.
 For \(2 \to 3\) particle amplitudes, which inherently have a mass dimension of \(-1\), here is a basic outline of their scaling with energy (while the form for the SM is familiar -- with the factor of $v$ from the $HVV$ vertex -- the scaling for the SMEFT terms will be justified later):

 In these expressions, \(g_{\rm SM}\) denotes a SM coupling constant, and \(c_6\) and \(c_8\) are representative Wilson coefficients that arise at each order, indicating the relative importance of different terms as energy scales increase.
 From these, we can write down the ratio of the dimension-eight interference piece to the dimension-six interference piece